 Research Tools and Resources

-PHCoE’s Combat Stress Reactions: Tips for Providers - Offering an overview of the ‘defense cascade’, examples of service members’ experiences, and tips for working with service members who may experience Combat Stress Reaction.
+PHCoE’s Combat Stress Reactions - Offering an overview of the ‘defense cascade’, examples of service members’ experiences, and tips for working with service members who may experience Combat Stress Reaction.

 PTSDpubs - This database, formerly called PILOTS, is produced by the U.S. Department of Veterans Affairs National Center for PTSD.
 The database provides citations and abstracts to the worldwide literature on PTSD and other psychological effects of trauma.